 Her mother was a strong woman, and taught her daughter that black was beautiful and she deserved respect.
 She said: “If you respect yourself enough, other people will have to respect you.”
 Fannie bore this out later in her own life.

-In the 1940s she met her husband, Perry “Pap” Hamer, who worked on a neighboring plantation, where they then worked together for eighteen years until she was fired for trying to vote.
+In the 1940s she met her husband, Perry “Pap” Hamer, who worked on a neighboring plantation, where they then labored together for eighteen years.

 In 1961 she went into a hospital to have a small uterine tumor removed; without her knowledge or consent, she was sterilized by a white doctor as a part of the state of Mississippi’s plan to reduce the number of poor blacks in the state.
 [Forced sterilization was so common among African-American women in those days that it became known as a “Mississippi appendectomy.”]